Galateia

 Galateia (Γαλάτεια, Mehmetçik, "Little Soldier") is a village in the Famagusta District of Cyprus, located on the Karpass peninsula.
 It is under the de facto control of Northern Cyprus, where it is a municipality belonging to the district of Iskele.

 A traditional Turkish village sitting high on a hillside overlooking the valley below, Galáteia is most famous for its summer grape festival, for which people travel from all over Cyprus and the world to attend.

 Renowned for the grapes harvested from its vineyards, they are one of the most exported products to other areas of Cyprus.
 It is also well known for producing wine, a Cypriot pomace brandy called Zivania, and a traditional grape sweet called Sucuk.

 History

-Throughout the Turkish Cypriot struggles of independence and during the Turkish invasion of Cyprus, Galáteia was one of the avoided locations during the events.
-This was because it was believed that the village was a hotbed of Turkish-Cypriot millitancy through memberships of paramilitary groups such as Volkan and TMT during the turbulent times of the struggle for independence (1955-1959) and post-independence (1963-1974) period.
-Another reason the village was avoided was due to the speculation that Turkish-supplie arms and weapons were stored in the village, with tanks.
+Throughout the Turkish Cypriot struggles of independence (the Cypriot intercommunal violence) and during the Turkish invasion of Cyprus, Galáteia was one of the avoided locations during the events.
+This was because it was believed that the village was a hotbed of Turkish-Cypriot militancy through memberships of paramilitary groups such as Volkan and TMT during the turbulent times of the struggle for independence (1955–1959) and post-independence (1963–1974) period.
+Another reason the village was avoided was due to the speculation that Turkish-supplied arms and weapons were stored in the village, with tanks.
 This speculation was due to a tactic used by the Turkish-Cypriot commanders in which they would remove exhausts from tractors which would produce the sound of a tank.